In this article you will find the following:

 How to limit Mac app installations to the App Store:

-5. Under Allow apps downloaded from, click the App Store radio button
+- Under Allow apps downloaded from, click the App Store radio button.

 But that’s not all you can or should do to protect your Mac from malware.
-As well as being more cautious with file downloads, you should clear caches and run antivirus software to keep your Mac free of malware.
+In addition to being cautious with file downloads, we also advise you to clear caches and run antivirus software to keep your Mac free of malware.